freddy77/freddy77.github.io/about.md

 permalink: /about/
 ---

-Some colleague of mine during some discussions was asking "why don't you have a blob?".
-Well, here yu are (same colleague suggested also to use GitHub pages and Jekill).
+Francesco Giudici, a colleague of mine, during some discussions was asking "why don't you have a blob?".
+Well, here yu are (he also suggested to use GitHub pages and Jekyll).